 For the past three years, San Francisco Ballet has partnered with Autism Fun Bay Area to provide sensory-friendly ballet workshops for children and young adults with autism and related disabilities and their families.
-Particularly popular is our Nutcracker Sensory-Friendly Family Workshop, last offered in December 2017 and returning in 2018.
+Particularly popular is our Nutcracker Sensory-Friendly Family Workshop, last offered in December 2017.

 Every aspect of the workshop is carefully planned with our audience in mind.
 These engaging, interactive, hands-on workshops provide a shush-free and shame-free environment for families to experience a ballet performance and movement class that is specifically tailored to the sensory and behavioral needs of the individuals.
 The workshops include a shortened performance featuring professional dancers with San Francisco Ballet as well as SF Ballet School Trainees.
 After the performance, families are invited to participate in a movement workshop led by an SF Ballet School Faculty member.
 Families also have the opportunity to meet and take photos with dancers, try on a tutu, and explore tactile activity tables with costumes and ballet shoes.